Canadian-owned. Canadian-delivered. Canadian data residency.

 Microsoft 365 integration

 Power Automate connects natively with Teams, Outlook, SharePoint, OneDrive, Excel, Planner, and 400+ third-party connectors including Salesforce, HubSpot, QuickBooks, and ServiceNow.
-If your business runs on M365, automation lives there too.
+If your Canadian business runs on M365, automation lives there too.

 Not sure which processes are worth automating?